-In 2017, Ziopharm and Intrexon (now Precigen) entered into a Cooperative Research and Development Agreement with the National Cancer Institute, or NCI, bringing together the clinical development expertise and resources of the NCI with Ziopharm’s Sleeping Beauty platform.
-Under the agreement, the NCI will lead a Phase 1 trial to evaluate adoptive cell transfer immunotherapies using the Sleeping Beauty transposon/transposase system to express T-cell receptors (TCRs) for the treatment of solid tumors.
+In 2017, Ziopharm entered into a Cooperative Research and Development Agreement with the National Cancer Institute (NCI) bringing together the clinical development expertise and resources of the NCI with Ziopharm’s Sleeping Beauty platform.
+The NCI under the leadership of Steven Rosenberg, M.D. will conduct a Phase 1 trial to evaluate adoptive cell transfer immunotherapies using the Sleeping Beauty transposon/transposase system to express TCRs for the treatment of solid tumors.
 These genetically modified TCRs are designed to recognize and attack specific neoantigens expressed within a patient’s cancer.

 In 2018, Ziopharm entered into a clinical supply agreement with Regeneron Pharmaceuticals, Inc. to evaluate Ad-RTS-hIL-12 plus veledimex in combination with Regeneron’s PD-1 antibody Libtayo® (cemiplimab-rwlc) to treat patients with recurrent glioblastoma (rGBM) in a Phase 2 study.
 Libtayo has been approved in the United States for the treatment of patients with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for curative surgery or curative radiation.
 The companies potentially may explore the Ad-RTS-hIL-12 plus veledimex in combination with Libtayo in additional indications.
 Regeneron, in collaboration with Sanofi, is developing Libtayo both alone and in combination with other therapies for the treatment of various cancers.